kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

       - name: stdout-json
 ```

-### Configure Istio access logs for a specific Gateway
+### Configure Istio Access Logs for a Specific Gateway

 Instead of enabling the access logs for all the individual proxies of the workloads you have, you can enable the logs for the proxy used by the related Istio Ingress Gateway: